drangob/alternativetoqkd/docs/3-bitWriting/notes.md

 Each of these keys is encrypted using AES-GCM as follows:
 `AES-GCM(ptext = AES-CTR key, key = k2 nonce = file-number, AD = null)`

+### Rekeying
+ks2 is rekeyed at an interval which is low as possible to provide the lowest possible number of bits per key without effecting performance too harshly.
+This is currently simply done by providing a constant number of bytes to generate between rekeys at compile time.
+This means the user will have to discern the best rekey interval for their specific system.
+This is not the optimum solution, some sort of benchmarking to automatically discern the best rekey interval for the system would be a good idea.

 ## Simultaneous writing
 Simultaneous writing is availible as an option to enable a faster system to distribute the keys to multiple disks.
 This is faster over the approach of